FernandoFdezdC/guitarras-domingo-fernandez-web/README.md

 In order to avoid network caching on the browser, activate option "Disable cache" in Network tab.

 To automate deployment, use `./scripts/deploy.sh "YOUR_BUCKET_NAME" "YOUR_DISTRIBUTION_ID"`

+Create a CloudFront distribution and assing an URL with Alias type (A type + Alias activated) to the CloudFront distribution domain name (example: `d3ccausbv8iue6.cloudfront.net`) and add an alternate domain name to CloudFront with an ACM certificate.